simonsobs/hmvec/README.rst

 hmvec
 =======

 `hmvec` is a fast pure Python/numpy vectorized general halo model and HOD code.
-Many great halo model codes exist.
-This one is meant to allow for quick exploration and forecasting rather than allow for precision cosmological inference.
+Currently, it includes support for (a) 3d power spectra involving NFW, Battaglia electron density profiles and galaxy HODs and (b) 2d power spectra including tSZ, cosmic shear, galaxy-galaxy lensing and CMB lensing.

 It calculates a vectorized FFT for a given profile over all points in mass and redshift, but it currently does have one double loop over mass and redshift